trishume/sympy-wiki-with-svn/GSoC-2011-Proposal-Random-Variables.md

 Abstract: We develop the statistics functionality in SymPy, an open sounce Computer Algebra System in Python.
 We implement a Random Variable type and integrate it into existing SymPy functionality.
 By using the behavior of random variables and by leveraging the existing functionality in SymPy we hope to start a powerful statistical modeling language.

-## Introduction
+## General Introduction
 Statistics is more important than we thought.
 In both social and scientific research we’re scrambling to quantify and reduce error in past experiments and theories.
 Computational systems are also struggling to keep up with this changing paradigm - previously neglected statistical packages are dusted off and found to be lacking.
 Now is a time for active development.

 Numerically most solutions approach this from a data-analytic view (R, SAS, STATA, scipy.stats) or by sampling (Monte Carlo).
 Many statistical researchers however consider problems from a modeling perspective (regression, signals/processes, uncertainty evolution) and think symbolically (Beta = Lx + noise) and are unaware that computers could handle these symbolic problems.

 Statistical mathematical modeling can be reconciled with traditional mathematical modeling if random variables can be freely interchanged with traditional ones.
 I propose to build and integrate a Random Variable type and integrate it into SymPy.
 I hope that by leveraging the existing SymPy functionality on random variables we can build a well developed and powerful statistical modeling language.

+## Background
-## Random Variables
+### Random Variables

 [Random variables](http://en.wikipedia.org/wiki/Random_variable) are basic building blocks of statistics and probability.
 They are useful in basic probability theory as well as applications where measurement error or uncertainty occurs.
 This uncertainty can be mathematically described as a probability distribution over a space of possible outcomes.
 Often we are concerned with functions on these outcomes, such as money won/lost by getting a number which is black on a roulette wheel or the expected damage done by an earthquake with value of 9 or greater on the Richter scale.
 These functions are random variables.
 Like traditional variables they can interact with functions (like sin, cos) and each other (X+Y).

 The rules for these interactions however can be quite different.
 They are taught briefly in school and, while they are clear to express mathematically, they involve challenging algebraic manipulations which are tedious for students for anything beyond the most basic problems.
 Traditionally after a few simple homework problems students switch to treating random variables as entirely abstract or entirely numerical methods.
 Given our strength in performing tedious algebraic manipulations this seems like a textbook use case for computer algebra systems.

-## Background
+### Previous Work

+Random Variables have been implemented in the popular commercial CAS languages, [Maple](http://www.maplesoft.com/support/help/Maple/view.aspx?path=Statistics/RandomVariable) and [Mathematica](http://reference.wolfram.com/legacy/v5_2/Add-onsLinks/StandardPackages/Statistics/ContinuousDistributions.html).
+They have also been implemented in specialized though less popular statistical languages such as [APPL](http://www.math.wm.edu/~leemis/2001amstat.pdf).
+None of these systems are open source or are freely accessible to the general public.

-Motivation was taken from the [Uncertainties Package](http://packages.python.org/uncertainties/index.html) which enhances numeric Python floats with single parameter uncertainty information (standard deviation).
+This problem has been approached in the open source community from the numerical side.
+Motivation for this project was taken from the [Uncertainties Package](http://packages.python.org/uncertainties/index.html) which enhances numeric Python floats with single parameter uncertainty information (standard deviation).
 This is handy in a laboratory setting where measurements are often described by a simple x = 2 +- .3.
 A simple example taken from their website is printed below
 ```python
 >>> x = ufloat((1, 0.1))  # x = 1+/-0.1
 >>> print 2*x